MooersLab/emacs-learning-spiral-hydra/README.md

 The configuration below is for the users of the `use-package` package system for managing Emacs packages.

 - Customize the file path.
-I store the file learning-spiral-hydra.el inside of the folder `~/emacs30/my-hydras/`
+I store the file `learning-spiral-hydra.el` inside of the folder `~/emacs30/my-hydras/`.
 - Customize the keybinding below if it conflicts.
 Check by entering `C-h k C-c 1`, where `C` stands for the Control key and the `-` means press the Control key with the second key simultaneously.
 - Customize the content of each hydra to meet your learning objectives.
 - Add the following lines to your init.el file.
+The file my-hydra.el is a master hydra for calling other hydras.
+You do not need it if you are only going to use the emacs-learning-spiral hydra.

 ```elisp
 (use-package learning-spiral-hydras